ByrMucahit/Cell-Broadcast-Test-Bench/README.md

   You can use React as a <script> tag from a [CDN](https://reactjs.org/docs/cdn-links.html), or as a react package on [npm](https://www.npmjs.com/package/react).

 # License
+This code is released under the MIT License